JatinKhare/advancesmcusystems/lab2/README.md

 ## Measurement Analysis

-For the analysis od the latency data, we have 9 sets of values for each test case.
+For the analysis of the latency data, we have 9 sets of values for each test case.
 The data plots and conclusions driven from those go as follows-

-(* few outlier values have been omitted while plotting so that the plots can be analysized more accurately)
+(* few outlier values have been omitted while plotting, so that the plots can be analysized more accurately)

 ### Test1: Keeping PS constant and changing the PL frequency